Saved by the Bell: The New Class: Cast changes

 At the end of the third season, original cast members Natalia Cigliuti and Jonathan Angel had decided to move on to other projects.
 Salim Grant was also let go and did not return for the new season, beginning in September 1996.
 New cast members Ben Gould (Nicky Farina), Lindsey McKeon (Katie Peterson), and Anthony Harrell (Eric Little) joined the show for its fourth season.
 Gould played Ryan's stepbrother from New York and was the love interest for Katie and later Maria.
 Katie was the newest "goody-goody" and Eric was the school's star football player.

 Season 4 was Sarah Lancaster's final season and she was replaced in Season 5 by Ashley Lyn Cafagna as Liz Miller, a sheltered star of the school's swim team and is initially pursued by both stepbrothers, Ryan and Nicky.
 Also, the gang's original hangout, The Max, was renovated for the new season after the original burnt down in the fourth-season finale.

 Season 6 followed and new cast member Tom Wade Huntington replaced Richard Lee Jackson as Tony Dillon, another Valley High transfer student and love interest for Maria.
 It was widely reported that Season 6 was in fact the final season for the series.
 In addition, NBC decided to prolong the series by splitting the number of episodes in half into another season (Season 7).
 These episodes had already been filmed at the same time as the sixth season and the cast remained the same.

 Concluding the series in a similar fashion to the original, all characters go their separate ways into college.
 Eric is accepted into the Chicago School of the Arts to pursue his singing career and Liz is accepted into Stanford to pursue her Olympic aspirations (both constant themes throughout the series).
 Maria is accepted into UCLA and Tony is accepted into SDSU, prompting the two to end their relationship.
 Katie is accepted into Columbia, but is unable to go due to financial troubles.
 She instead plans to head for an unnamed Cal State University.
 Thus the series ends with Katie and Nicky's future in relative uncertainty, as he is accepted into NYU.
 Mr. Belding is offered the position of dean of students at the University of Tennessee at Chattanooga (the alma mater of Dennis Haskins).
-It is unknown what happened to Screech.
+Screech's future isn't clearly outlined but it's strongly implied that Mr. Belding will recommend that he become Bayside's new Principal after Belding heads off to Tennessee.